Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Introduction

 The structure of the paper is as follows.
 In the next section, we present the elastic wave equation in general curvilinear coordinates and prove anti-symmetric properties that must be preserved.
 In section 3, we introduce general linear well-posed boundary conditions and derive continuous energy estimates.
 In section 4, we discretise in space, introduce upwind SBP operators, and approximate the elastic wave equation in space.
 Numerical boundary conditions are derived in section 5 as well as the derivation of semi-discrete energy estimates, proving stability.
-In section 6, we present numerical simulations verifying the accuracy and demonstrating the efficacy of the numerical method in a complex geometry, with geologically constrained non-planar free-surface topography.
-In section 7, we draw conclusions and speculate on the directions for future work.
+In section 6, we provide an error analysis for our discretised schemes.
+We also provide a dispersion relation analysis, showing that even-order upwind SBP operators have dispersion relations which better mimic the continuous problem when compared to their odd-order and traditional counterparts.
+In section 7, we present numerical simulations verifying the accuracy and demonstrating the efficacy of the numerical method in complex geometry, with geologically constrained non-planar free-surface topography.
+We also provide scaling tests that indicate our code achieves near-perfect strong scaling.
+In section 8, we summarise our findings and speculate on the directions for future work.